leanderhughes/elem/README.md

-# elem
+# elem.js
 A simple js class for creating and deploying HTML elements (requires jquery).
 Check out the <a href="https://leanderhughes.github.io/elem/demo.html">demo</a> and view source to see how it works!

-Simply include elem.js in an html file after loading jquery and it's ready to use.
+Simply include elem.js in an html file after loading jquery, and it's ready to use.

-Created by Leander S. Hughes outside of his official university work.
+(Created by <a href="http://www.leanderhughes.com">Leander Hughes</a> outside of his official university work.)